obdude/obdude/README.md

 **==> Check out [obdude.com](https://obdude.com)** to learn all about online business & affiliate marketing! =)

-📫 tim [at] obdude.com is how you can reach me...
+📫 tim@obdude.com is how you can reach me...

+Thanks!

+Cheers,
+Tim